yo-yo-yo-jbo/no_conditions_programming/README.md

 ...
 ```

+Note that I map each virtual key to its own ID, which should make things easier later as I do not need to maintain a complex table that maps between those.

 Loop #2 is more challenging.
 In my original code I run the keylogger for a certain amount of time, but I think it's okay for me to just run forever.
 So, what I'm after is implementing this:
 ```c